Decatur AL Pedestrian Accident Lawyers

 Every accident involving a pedestrian is different, and the extent of injuries suffered will vary between cases.
 The most common types of injuries we deal with on a daily basis includes the following:

-- Joint, muscle, back, neck, and bone injuries
+- Joint, muscle, back, neck, and bone injuries: Often require surgical intervention and physical therapy.

 Pedestrian can be injured by a wide range of factors, from improperly designed intersections to inattentive driving.
-Some of the most common causes of pedestrian accidents include:
+Pedestrians have certain rights when using public roads or crossing intersections.
+It only takes a second for a distracted, intoxicated, or careless driver to cause serious injuries.
+Some of the main causes include the following:

 - Driver confusion: In Huntsville, many drivers are unfamiliar with the city roads and one-way streets.
 When drivers are trying to read a map or street signs, they can overlook pedestrians and cause serious accidents.